 Simple Iceland Road Signs

 As you have noticed, reading Iceland road signs isn’t rocket science.
-Even the really odd Iceland street sign meaning can be deciphered quite quickly, so renting a car and driving around the island isn’t as foreign as one might think!
+Even the really odd street sign meaning can be deciphered quite quickly, so renting a car in Iceland and driving around isn’t as foreign as one might think!